DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-25-fourth-post.md

 ### Expense and Income Layout

-<p style="font-family:Times;font-size:110%;text-align:justify">The different layout for income is removed and the same layout with the same fields is being used to save the income and expense transactions.</p>
+<p style="font-family:Times;font-size:110%;text-align:justify">The income layout is removed and expense layout is configured for both income and expense transactions.</p>

 ### Cosmetic Changes

-<p style="font-family:Times;font-size:110%;text-align:justify">The category icon is added along with the category list in the transactions layout.
-The calendar button is replaced with the icon. </p>
+<p style="font-family:Times;font-size:110%;text-align:justify">The category icon is added along with the category list in the transactions layout and the calendar button is replaced with the icon. </p>